 The Iron Mule Team

 Jay has directed and produced over 30 short films and directed over 20 theater productions, as well as seven 1-hour dramas for for the award-winning internationally-syndicated Quicksilver Radio Theater Company.
 Jay’s first feature film The Changeling opened in NYC in May, 2007.
-His second feature, Spirit Cabinet, was completed in October 2012, and his third feature The Adventures of Paul and Marian, was completed last year.
+His second feature, Spirit Cabinet, was completed in October 2012, and his third feature The Adventures of Paul and Marian, was completed in 2015.
+His most recent feature, Say My Name, is currently in post production.
 Jay also produced Victor Varnado’s films Roboto Supremo and The Awkward Comedy Show, which premiered on Comedy Central in 2011.
 Jay is a founding member of the WorldWideLab, a collective of international theater directors dedicated to creating director-collaborative work. www.jaystern.com

 Victor is a comedian, actor, writer, and director.
 As a comedian he has appeared on Late Night With Conan O’Brien, Jimmy Kimmel Live! and Comedy Central, and as an actor he has appeared alongside Eddie Murphy, Arnold Schwarzenegger, Julia Stiles, and Werner Herzog.
 As a director, Victor has worked with Charlie Murphy and Dave Attell (in Warner Brother’s Twisted Fortune) and most recently with Michel Gondry for Victor’s latest short film Roboto Supremo.
 His latest feature, The Awkward Comedy Show, a documentary about alternative African-American comedians, premiered on Comedy Central in April, 2010, and is available on DVD by New Video.
 Learn more about Victor at bestalbino.com.